-- ✓ Paying a public interest fine to the Public Treasury.
-The amount of this fine is proportionate to the gains derived from the company's wrongdoing, with the amount of the fine to be capped at 30 percent of the company's average annual turnover over the past 3 years.
-Payment could be staggered by the Public Prosecutor over a period that cannot exceed a year; and/or - ✓ Being subject to a compliance program for a 3 year maximum period under the control of the Agency.
+- Paying a public interest fine to the Public Treasury.
+The amount of this fine is proportionate to the gains derived from the company's wrongdoing, with the amount of the fine to be capped at 30% of the company's average annual turnover over the past 3 years.
+Payment could be staggered by the Public Prosecutor over a period that cannot exceed a year; and/or - Being subject to a compliance program for a 3 year maximum period under the inspection of the Agency.

 Under the Sapin II Law, a CJIP can apply only to legal persons (where one of their organs or representatives is suspected of having committed the offense on the person's behalf), not natural persons.
 Offenses committed by a mere employee, even on behalf of a legal entity, will therefore be excluded from the scope of the settlement.
-In other words, a CJIP is appropriate only where the conduct was engaged in by (i) an employee - an organ or representative of the company - who, by virtue of his/her position and authority within the company, can act for and bind the company, or (ii) an employee who has been expressly granted a delegation of power.
+In other words, a CJIP is appropriate only where the conduct was engaged in by: (i) an employee-an organ or representative of the company-who, by virtue of his/her position and authority within the company, can act for and bind the company, or (ii) an employee who has been expressly granted a delegation of power.

-Last Updated February 18, 2018 Anti- corruption Conventions UNCAC Signed October 31, 2003 Ratified July 11, 2005 Participation in International OECD Convention Yes On October 30, 2017, the first French CJIP was entered into by a Swiss private bank and the Parquet National Financier , the French specialized prosecutor's office that handles financial offenses, related to the laundering of tax fraud proceeds.
-When signing the agreement, the Bank acknowledged the facts set forth in the CJIP and agreed to pay a sum of EUR 300 million (i.e. damages, disgorgement and a financial penalty).
-However, the Bank did not plead guilty and was not submitted to a remediation program such as a monitorship.
-On November 14, 2017, the Paris Court approved the settlement.
-Two managers of the Bank remain under investigation over the alleged misconduct, as the CJIP only applies to legal entities. https://www.economie.gouv.fr/files/files/directions_services/afa/CJIP_English_version.pdf Decree No. 2017-660 dated April 27, 2017 specifies the procedure to be followed to enter into a CJIP.
-Specifically, the Decree clarifies the conditions under which the Public Prosecutor can submit the CJIP, how the CJIP should be approved by the court and how the obligations provided in the CJIP are to be executed.
-The order validating the settlement would not amount to a declaration of guilt and would not be in the nature, or have the effect, of a conviction.
-The settlement would not be registered as a criminal record.
-However, it would be disclosed by a press release.
-Furthermore, the fine amount, the president's validating order, and the settlement would be published on the Agency's website: validation during a public hearing.
-Following this hearing, the court's president would validate or invalidate the settlement by checking (i) the appropriateness of resorting to a judicial settlement, (ii) the regularity of the process, (iii) the conformity of the fine's amount to that permitted under the law (capped at 30 percent of the annual turnover of a company over the past three years), and (iv) the fine's proportionality to the gains derived from the company's wrongdoing.
+The Public Prosecutor is entitled to bring the settlement to the court's president for its final validation during a public hearing.
+Following this hearing, the court's president would validate or invalidate the settlement by checking: (i) the appropriateness of resorting to a judicial settlement; (ii) the regularity of the process; (iii) the conformity of the fine's amount to that permitted under the law (capped at 30% of the annual turnover of a company over the past three years); and (iv) the fine's proportionality to the gains derived from the company's wrongdoing.
 The decision of the court's president cannot be appealed.
 Should the court's president grant an order validating the settlement, the legal person would have a 10-day period to reject it.
 If the legal person were to accept the settlement, it would be bound to comply with the settlement's obligations.
 If it were to refuse the settlement, the settlement would be null and void.